Tips for Content Updates

 Get the latest content update, if you haven’t configured the firewall to download and install it automatically.

 The firewall validates that downloaded content updates are still Palo Alto Networks- recommended at the time of installation.
 This check, which the firewall performs by default, is helpful in cases where content updates are downloaded from the Palo Alto Networks update server (either manually or on a schedule) ahead of installation.
 Because there are rare instances where Palo Alto Networks removes a content update from availability, this option prevents the firewall from installing a content update that Palo Alto Networks has removed, even if the firewall has already downloaded it.
-If you see an error message that the content update you’re attempting to install is no longer valid, Check Now to get the most recent content update and install that version instead (DeviceDynamic Updates).
+If you see an error message that the content update you’re attempting to install is no longer valid,

 Turn On Threat Intelligence Telemetry

 Turn on the threat intelligence telemetry that the firewall sends to Palo Alto Networks.
 We use telemetry data to identify and troubleshoot issues with content updates.

 Telemetry data helps us to quickly recognize a content update that is impacting firewall performance or security policy enforcement in unexpected ways, across the Palo Alto Networks customer base.
 The more quickly we can identify an issue, the more quickly we can help you to avoid the issue altogether or mitigate impact to your network.

 To enable the firewall to collect and share telemetry data with Palo Alto Networks:

 Forward Palo Alto Networks Content Update Alerts to the Right

 Enable log forwarding for Palo Alto Networks critical content alerts, so that important messages about content release issues go directly to the appropriate personnel.